The FIT Care Team works together to establish a coordinated point of contact for providing

 Care Team assessment will include the implementation of timely interventions geared toward the health and safety of the individual student and the campus community.

-Any member of the FIT College community (faculty, staff or students) may fill out a Care Incident Communication Form if they are concerned by student behavior that could be construed as harmful to the student or to others.
+Any member of the FIT College community (faculty, staff or students) may fill out a Care Incident Communication Form if they are troubled by student behavior that could be construed as concerning to the student or to others.
 Examples of such behavior can include but is not limited to:

 • Extended absences from class by an otherwise engaged and involved student.